code-dot-org/code-dot-org/TESTING.md

 ### Dashboard Tests

-Dashboard tests should be run from the `dashboard/` directory:
+Dashboard tests commands below should be run from the `dashboard/` directory:

 `cd dashboard`